 - In a way, Kaori towards Kousei.
 In the posthumous letter she wrote to Kousei, she tells him how much she loves him and that she was sorry for being so mean to him and hitting him.

-- A Pokémon episode has Bayleef constantly hugging and tackling Ash, and he ends up yelling at her for it.
-After Bayleef runs away and Ash wonders why she ran away, Misty hints that he was the one who told Bayleef to "go away and stay away", making Ash regret yelling at his Pokemon.
-He later finds Bayleef and tries to apologize, but she refuses to go back to him until the end of the episode.
+- In Turning Over A New Bayleef, Ash's Bayleef kept constantly hugging and tackling Ash, and he ends up yelling at her for it.
+After Bayleef runs away, Ash realizes that his Pokemon went missing and decided to look for her.
+While looking for Bayleef, Ash wonders why she ran away but Misty helped him realize that he was the one who told her to "go away and stay away" from him.
+Hearing this, Ash regrets for being so rough on Bayleef.
+He later finds Bayleef and tries to apologize, but she refuses to go back to him.
+However, Bayleef realize that Ash truly was sorry for yelling at her and forgave him.

 - In Bokurano Isao Kako's older sister is fairly harsh with him, often criticizing him for his attitude, and in a dream sequence, gives him a scathing "The Reason You Suck" Speech calling him an egotistical coward who feels better about himself by looking down on Kirie.
 Toward the end of the manga, she realizes that he tried to run away from his battle, thereby causing collateral damage, and asks Ushiro and Machi not to hate Isao, saying that he would have lived a normal life, albeit making some mistakes along the way, if he hadn't entered the contract.